Water Goal

 Water Efficiency

-Over the past decade, the MAC replaced 18 existing MSP restrooms with a total of 12 new larger, consolidated facilities.
-With millions of passengers at MSP each year, these award-winning restrooms reduce water consumption through the use of water-saving fixtures.
+Over the past decade, the MAC has replaced 18 existing restrooms at Minneapolis-St. Paul International Airport (MSP) with a total of 12 new larger, consolidated facilities.
+With millions of passengers at MSP each year, these award-winning restrooms significantly reduce the MAC's water consumption through the use of water-saving fixtures.